The following are objectives of a system of student progress reporting practices:

 A comprehensive testing program will be established and maintained to evaluate the education program of the school district and to assist in providing guidance or counseling services to students and families.

-No student shall be required as part of any applicable program funded by the United States Department of Education to submit, without prior written consent from the student’s parent, guardian, or legal custodian to surveys, analysis, or evaluation which reveals information concerning the following without the prior consent of the student (if the student is an adult or emancipated minor) or, in the case of an unemancipated minor, without the prior written consent of the parents, guardians, or legal custodians.
+without the prior consent of the student (if the student is an adult or emancipated minor) or, in the case of an unemancipated minor, without the prior written consent of the parent.

 It is the responsibility of the superintendent [or designee] in conjunction with building principals to develop administrative regulations regarding this policy.

-It is also the responsibility of the superintendent [or designee] to provide the school board with annual reports on the testing program.
+It is the responsibility of the board to review and approve the evaluation and testing program.

 Adopted: 6/70